dhruvsaxena1998/rql/memory-bank/Project.md

 ### 4.1 Language Specification

 #### 4.1.1 Syntax Overview
-RQL must support a human-readable syntax for defining conditional logic that resembles natural language expressions.
+REL must support a human-readable syntax for defining conditional logic that resembles natural language expressions.
 The basic structure should be familiar to anyone with programming experience while still being approachable to non-developers.

 #### 4.1.2 Operators
 The language must support the following operators for MVP: